-Some of the Brydie family moved to Ireland, but this topic is not covered in this excerpt.
 Another 93 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Brydie: